naoak/nk-line-chart/README.md

 npm run test:watch
 ```

-Testing in watch mode, you can view coverage files from
+Testing in watch mode, you can view coverage files by
 ```
 open http://localhost:8080/coverage/
 ```